Great Cumbrae

-Home to the Cathedral of The Isles and the FSC Millport field study centre, the island has a community of 1,300 residents.
+Home to the Cathedral of The Isles and the FSC Millport field study centre, the island has a resident population of circa 1,300 residents.

 Geography

 The island is roughly 4 km long by 2 km wide, rising to a height of 127 m above sea level at The Glaid Stone, which is a large, naturally occurring rock perched on the highest summit on the island.
 There is a triangulation pillar nearby, as well as an orientation point which indicates the locations of surrounding landmarks.

 In clear conditions, views extend north over the upper Clyde estuary to Ben Lomond and the Arrochar Alps.
 To the west, the larger islands of Bute and Arran can be seen, while on the other side of Knapdale the Paps of Jura may be visible.
 Looking south, Ailsa Craig is visible, around 40 mi distant beyond Little Cumbrae.
 Ailsa Craig roughly marks the halfway point to Northern Ireland, which itself may be glimpsed if visibility is good.
-To the east, the views are not so extensive, being restricted by the higher ground of the Renfrew Hills only a few miles distant, however the town of Largs and village of Fairlie and the deep water coal terminal and power station at Hunterston can be seen.
+To the east, the views are not so extensive, being restricted by the higher ground of the Renfrew Hills only a few miles distant, however the town of Largs and village of Fairlie and the deep-water coal terminal and power station at Hunterston can be seen.

 Millport, the island's only town, is spread around a bay which makes up the entire south coast of the island.

 The land on the island is primarily owned by the farmers, with the other major land owner being the Millport Golf Club.

 Etymology

-The Gaelic name Cumaradh means "place of the Cymric people", referring to the Brittonic-speaking inhabitants of the Kingdom of Strathclyde.
-The Cumbraes are referred to as the Kumreyjar in the Norse Saga of Haakon Haakonarson.
-The island was previously known in English as Great or Greater Cumray.
+The Cumbraes take their name from the Old Norse Kumreyjar, meaning "islands of the Cymry" (referring to the Cumbric-speaking inhabitants of southern Scotland).
+They are referred to under this name in the Norse Saga of Haakon Haakonarson.

+In the 16th century the island was known as Cumbray and its neighbour Little Cumbrae is recorded as Cumbray of the Dais.
+Johan Blaeu's 17th-century Atlas Maior refers to the Cumbraes as "Kumbra Moir" and "Kumbra Beg", which is evidently anglicised Gaelic for Great and Little Cumbrae.
+Later in that century Martin Martin refers to "Cumbrae the greater, and the lesser".

+In modern Gaelic these two islands are known as Cumaradh Mòr and Cumaradh Beag.